 The advertising must reflect origin

 Consumers also want to know that their food comes from from where it is advertised as coming from.
 If it says “Barossa valley” then it must come from there.
-If it says Scotch whiskey, then the expectation is that it originates from Scotland.
+If it says Scotch whiskey in the packaging design, then the expectation is that it originates from Scotland.
 When consumers were asked how they would feel if they purchased a food product being advertised as from a particular region and then only to discover later that it was not…., half (52%) said they would not buy that product again on learning it was mislabelled.